TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

 .. note::

-    The Services API is one of the older core APIs that did not find much traction over the years.
+    The Services API is one of the older core APIs that did not find much attraction over the years.
 The core itself only uses it for frontend and backend user :ref:`authentication <authentication>`.

     Additionally, only a couple of extensions use the Services API, and not